Last updated: January 11, 2024

 This historic Loomis Museum offers park history and current visitor information in the Manzanita Lake Area of Lassen Volcanic National Park.
-Benjamin Loomis constructed the building in 1927 to display his collection of park photographs.
-This included a series of images from the 1914-1915 eruptions of Lassen Peak, which remain a feature of the museum to this day.
-Images of the dramatic eruption captured the attention of the nation and helped garner support for the park's establishment.
+Benjamin Franklin (B.F.)
+Loomis constructed the building in 1927 to display his collection of park photographs.
+Images of the dramatic eruption captured the attention of the nation and helped garner support for the park's establishment and remain a feature of the museum to this day.

 Mae Loomis Memorial Museum